-Enterprise Architect supports the design of geodatabases for the ArcGIS 10.0 suite of tools developed by Esri Inc.
+Enterprise Architect supports the design of geodatabases for the ArcGIS 10 platform developed by Esri Inc. ArcGIS is supported out-of-the-box for users of Enterprise Architect Professional edition and above!

 As a standards-based modeling environment, Enterprise Architect empowers geospatial domain experts: